 System: Super Nintendo

 Super Mario Kart proved that you don't have to take yourself seriously to be a great video game.
-Released in 1992 to critical acclaim, this classic racing game had various Nintendo characters racing around colourful courses in karts all the while throwing and dodging various items making it more about an arcade experience than a true karting simulator.
+Released in 1992 to critical acclaim, this classic racing game had various Nintendo characters racing around colourful courses in karts all the while throwing and dodging bananas, shells, and bombs, making it more about an arcade experience than a true karting simulator.
 The game is an icon in the gaming industry as a game that anyone can play and have fun thanks to short, exhilarating races which could change on a sixpence.
-The Mario Kart series is still going strong with Mario Kart 8 being one of the best selling games of all time, with over 41 million copies sold!
+The Mario Kart series is still going strong, with Mario Kart 8 being one of the best selling games of all time, with over 41 million copies sold!

-Gran Turismo was the first video game to come anywhere near a true 'driving simulator' and despite it looking quite aged by today's standards in 1997 this game was incredible.
-The first Gran Turismo shocked everyone with its stunning level of detail and hundreds of licenses vehicles which can be personalised and tuned to the player's liking.
-The courses included in the game were real-life courses, too, which further enhanced its professional image as the one true racing game.
+Gran Turismo was the first video game to come anywhere near a true 'driving simulator' and despite it looking quite aged by today's standards, in 1997 this game was incredible.
+The first Gran Turismo shocked everyone with its stunning level of detail and hundreds of licensed vehicles that can be personalised and tuned to the player's liking.
+The courses included in the game were real-life courses, too, which further enhanced its professional image like the one true racing game.
 Everything changed with the release of GT and the benchmark was set.
 At the time, Gran Turismo was the best racing game of all time and some would argue that it still is.

 System: Arcade, Sega Saturn

 Sega Rally is a rally simulator most famously played on Arcade Machines in places like the cinema or the bowling alley in the 90s and early 2000s.
-Sega Rally was a pioneer in off road racing simulators and allowed players to experience racing on different surfaces other than tarmac.
-Highly addictive and with gorgeous graphics for its time Sega Rally entertained millions of kids over the years and gave them all a bare knuckle high speed experience complete with driving wheel, pedals and a feedback chair which bumped and vibrated realistically.
+Sega Rally was a pioneer in off-road racing simulators and allowed players to experience racing on different surfaces other than tarmac.
+Highly addictive and with gorgeous graphics for its time Sega Rally entertained millions of kids over the years and gave them all a bare-knuckle high-speed experience complete with a driving wheel, pedals, and a feedback chair that bumped and vibrated realistically.
 Modern games such as Dirt and Colin McRae Rally have a lot to thank Sega Rally.

 Developer: Electronic Games